NikiforovAll/nikiforovall.github.io/_posts/2024-05-27-aws-claim-check-dotnet.md

 ## TL;DR

-Learn how to use [AWS.Messaging](https://www.nuget.org/packages/AWS.Messaging/) be implementing Claim-Check pattern.
+Learn how to use [AWS.Messaging](https://www.nuget.org/packages/AWS.Messaging/) by implementing Claim-Check pattern.

 > The Claim-Check pattern allows workloads to transfer payloads without storing the payload in a messaging system.
 The pattern stores the payload in an external data store and uses a "claim check" to retrieve the payload.
 The claim check is a unique, obscure token or key.
 To retrieve the payload, applications need to present the claim-check token to the external data store.